...

 3. Medical Conditions: Aspirin should be used with caution in individuals with a history of gastrointestinal bleeding, peptic ulcers, kidney disease, or liver disease.

-4. Pregnancy and Breastfeeding: Pregnant or breastfeeding women should consult their healthcare provider before using aspirin, especially in higher doses.
+4. Pregnancy and Breastfeeding: Pregnant or breastfeeding individuals should consult their healthcare provider before using aspirin, especially in higher doses.

 Potential Benefits of Aspirin for Chest Pain